How to Improve Your Conversation Skills (Even If You’re Shy)

 Making friends allows you to learn from the experience while also teaching you a lot about yourself.

-Determine the catch (What makes your story interesting?
-Why should anyone else be interested in it?).
-It’s critical to know where your story is headed from the start.
+It’s important to know where your story is headed from the start.
 Express your thoughts in a simple way.

-16. Look for common ground
+16. Look for Common Ground

-How to improve your conversation skills?
-Always try to look for common ground.
-People associate with others who are similar to them, have similar hobbies, or hold similar viewpoints.
+People tend to associate with others who are similar to them, share similar hobbies, or hold similar viewpoints.

-17. Ask open-ended questions
+17. Ask Open-Ended Questions

-By asking “if” questions, you’re consciously putting an end to the conversation.
 If you ask open-ended questions throughout the conversation, you’ll give the other party the confidence to tell the entire story in detail.

 You can always begin a conversation by asking a simple question.
 Where a person is from, what their specialty is, what university they attended, and so on.